DaoCloud/DaoCloud-docs/docs/en/docs/download/business/dce5-installer-v0.6.1.md

      offline-v0.6.1-arm64.tar: OK
      ```

-## Install
+## Installation

-After successfully verifying the offline package,
+After the offline package has been successfully validated,

 === "AMD64"